lsst-sims/sims_featureScheduler_runs4.3/ddf_ocean/README.md

 ocean5.dat:  y shallow from 4 to 3, u deep from 15 to 8

+ocean6:  fiddles with deep seasons

+ocean7:  cut down deep sequences to try and get all the way to 7% limit

 Put in a detailer to try and reduce filter thrashing.
 Fixed a bug that was preventing even/odd from working properly.
 Put in a throttle so